PapenfussLab/nix-workshop/README.md

 This allows multiple versions of software to be co-installed and used simultaneously without issue.

-Nix makes it easy to
+Nix makes it easy to:

 -   Install, uninstall, and upgrade software (cf. package managers like apt, Homebrew, pip, conda);